By combining Aqufaba and Coconut Cream, this Vegan Chocolate Mousse recipe is both light and fluffy, rich and creamy! Plus, it uses NO refined sugar!

 Who can resist Vegan Chocolate Mousse?
 Certainly no one in my family!!
 It’s fluffy, sweet, light, chocolatey…and you can feel guilt-free about this crush because it’s REFINED sugar FREE!
 (It’s also, gluten/dairy/soy/nut free too!)
 Yipppeee!

 There are five ingredients in our Vegan Chocolate Mousse and although the assembly is super simple, there are a few things to pay attention to so that it’ll turn out perfect your very first time… (I’ve also made a quick video tutorial you can watch below, just before the recipe.).

-Because mousse should also be creamy and not just fluffy, we are also going to use Coconut Cream.
-You can find cans of coconut cream at Trader Joe’s, Sprouts, on Amazon and elsewhere.
+- Coconut Cream – You can find cans of coconut cream at Trader Joe’s, Sprouts, on Amazon and elsewhere.
 If you don’t have access to coconut cream, you can just use a couple cans of full-fat good quality coconut milk.
-You just very carefully (don’t shake ’em up!) chill the cans of coconut milk overnight and only use the hard cream at the top.
-The left-over liquidy part can be used later in smoothies or something, but it would ruin your mousse so don’t use that part for this recipe!
-Coconut cream also makes easy and tasty whip cream as shown in my post here: Vanilla-Agave Whipped Cream.
+Chill the cans of coconut milk overnight (don’t shake ’em up!) and only use the hard cream at the top.
+The left-over liquidy part can be used later in smoothies, but it would ruin your mousse so don’t use that part for this recipe!

 I’ve had so much fun with this Chocolate Mousse and my family has made absolutely no complaints about the testing process!! 😉 Yeah, that’s the understatement of the year!
 They are in LOVE with this stuff and wish that I’d make it everyday!!
 Good thing valentines is coming up!
 I might just make a double batch….Happy love day everyone!!!